Quality preschool for low-income children

 On average, the cost of center-based childcare amounts to about 50 percent of the income of a family of three living at the federal poverty level.
 That means expanding preschool access can also remove barriers to employment and help build economic security for low-income parents — particularly women — and contribute to building a stronger economy for all.
 Every dollar invested in high-quality early childhood education results can save $8 to $16 in public spending related to special education, grade retention, criminal justice, and welfare.

-For more resources on quality preschool for low-income children, see the Children’s Defense Fund, the Center for Public Education, Strategies for Children, and the National Institute for Early Education Research.
+In addition to the PolicyLink resources listed on the right, see the Children’s Defense Fund, the Center for Public Education, Strategies for Children, and the National Institute for Early Education Research for more resources on quality preschool for low-income children.

 Who implements it?